fedarko/wotplot/README.md

 ## Installation

+Before installation, wotplot requires a Python version ≥ 3.6; NumPy; and Cython.
+If you have already installed these dependencies, you can install wotplot using the following command:

 ```
 pip install git+https://github.com/fedarko/wotplot.git#egg=wotplot[viz]
 ```

-I'll probably put this on PyPI / conda eventually.
+I'll try to put this on PyPI / conda eventually.

 ## Performance